1. Help Center

 Keep in mind: Note completing is a contributing factor to a scorecard’s engagement score.

-To fill in a note, or edit or delete a note, click its Edit icon.
+To complete, edit, or delete a note, click its Edit icon.
 Clicking a note’s History icon displays a chronological list of note additions and edits.